Anahat123/plant-disease-app/README.md

 This repository contains a deep learning based plant leaf disease classification system using EfficientNetB0 and deployed with Streamlit.
 The user can upload a leaf image and the model predicts the disease from 38 plant disease categories with a confidence score.

+Model Notes & Usage Recommendations
+-The model was trained on the PlantVillage dataset.
+-For best results, upload images similar to dataset format:
+ -clear leaves
+ -close-up shots
+ -minimal background
+ -good lighting
+ -Full-plant images or images with cluttered background may reduce accuracy.
+Top-3 confidence scores are shown to help understand predictions.

 ---------------------------------------------------------------------

 ## Features